-I recently received a 20 pound catalog in the mail.
+I recently received a 20-pound catalog in the mail.
 Well, it wasn’t really 20 pounds, but it was giant.
 It reminded me of the Christmas catalogs Sears used to distribute.
 But I digress.
 This catalog was from Restoration Hardware (RH) and included a section on using their RH Design Service.

 Which got me to thinking.
 Is the RH Design Service a viable option for my clients?
-Is it competition?
+Is it a competition?
 And the answer is yes.
 And no. Yes, it is a viable service.
 But only if you want to have a whole room (or house) full of one retailer’s selections.
 A space that is their style and not uniquely your style.
 I believe my clients have a more sophisticated style.
-So no, it is not competition.
+So no, it is not a competition.

 Using an interior designer should create a space that reflects YOUR best style – rather than a single retailer’s idea of who you should be.
 There are multiple layers that a designer adds in order to reflect the person living in the space.
 And whether through your travels, your employment, your friends, or your hobbies, you have items that are purchased or maybe just remind you of a happy moment.
-You cannot get that from a one stop shop.
+You cannot get that from a one-stop shop.

 I am not in disagreement that the RH catalogs are beautiful.
 Their commercials are inspirational.
 And their spaces are styled impeccably.
 But I just don’t FEEL anything other than perfection – and your home should feel warm, welcoming, creative, livable AND luxurious.

 An interior designer brings creativity to each space.
 We solve problems.
 Our goal is not to simply sell you furniture.
 We want to make your homes happier and more efficient.